Administrative Policies and Procedures Manual - Policy 1010: University External Graphic Identification Standards

 Official electronic publications are also required to contain the information in Sections 2.2.1. and 2.2.2. above and specific identifying information, including the full name of the institution spelled out on the top level electronic page of the publication, use of the abbreviation "UNM" in the publication's title tag, and include adequate mailing address information.
-Departments should consult the "UNM Graphic Standards" manual for details on electronic publishing procedures and requirements, including electronically formatted versions of the University logo and copies of the current official electronic "page" design format.
+Departments should consult the "UNM Identity Standards" manual for details on electronic publishing procedures and requirements, including electronically formatted versions of the University logo and copies of the current official electronic "page" design format.

 3. The University Name